top of page

 In short: I write to show that Jesus empowered women.

-1. Where did you get the idea to write historical fiction about women in the first century?
+1. Where did you get the idea to write historical biblical fiction about women in the first century?

 I have always been interested in exploring the women of the Bible and during the pandemic, I had a chance to read, listen to, and explore more articles, podcasts, and research on the women of the Bible.
 I found models of strong women of faith, but many of them had either been forgotten or intentionally hidden or slandered.
 I have noticed through the years how girls and women are devalued in our culture, workplaces and churches.
 I have three daughters and have made an effort to empower them, build their self-esteem, encourage them to explore ideas, make their own choices, and develop their voices and their gifts.
 Once I had researched the women who interacted with Jesus, I thought other people, especially women, would be interested in getting to know these women who were eyewitnesses, patrons, disciples and apostles.